What is the Role of DevOps in Mobile App Development?

 Continuous Monitoring helps in identifying and resolving issues.
 The development process remains stable regardless of the extent of change without any human interaction.
 This ensures that the app is stable and performs as desired.

-DevOps in mobile applications makes sure that the changes in code are deployed as and when the change is made.
-The main focus of continuous delivery is to build, test and release to the customer faster and frequently in shorter cycles.
+DevOps in mobile applications make sure that the changes in code are deployed as and when the change is made.
+The main focus of continuous delivery is to build, test, and release to the customer faster and frequently in shorter cycles.

-Another principle of DevOps is continuous deployment.
-Continuous Deployment is a strategy where in any code that passes the automated testing phase is released to the production environment automatically.
+Another key principle of DevOps is continuous deployment.
+Continuous Deployment is a strategy wherein any code that passes the automated testing phase is released to the production environment automatically.